IepIweidieng/TJAPlayer3/tja.md

   * `<distance-specifier>` can be one of:
     * `<number-pixel-distance-x>`
     * `<complex-ri-number-pixel-distance-xy>` &mdash; TJAPlayer3 v1.6.x, OpenTaiko (0auBSQ) v0.6.0
-      * The imaginary part of `<complex-ri-number-pixel-distance-xy>` specifies the vertical movement toward the top of the screen (↑).
+      * The imaginary component of `<complex-ri-number-pixel-distance-xy>` specifies the vertical movement toward the top of the screen (↑).
     * `<number-distance-x-upper>/<number-distance-x-lower>` &mdash; TaikoManyGimmicks
       * Specify the horizontal movement to be `<number-distance-x-upper>/<number-distance-x-lower>` of the default note field width.
     * *Proposal*: `<value> deg <float-degrees-angle>`